Welcome to today's edition of the Rush 24-7 podcast.

 What do you expect?

-His family's out there all the time, his family loves him.
+His family's out there all the time.

 Why is it a surprise when people get together with their family on TV and everybody seems to love and respect each other?